 What Is Credit and How Does It Work?

 Generally speaking, credit allows you to borrow money now and pay the lender back later — usually with interest.
 But there’s a lot more to it than that.
 Having a solid understanding of what credit is and how it works is important because it affects many aspects of your life.
-Use this guide to learn more about credit so you have the knowledge needed to garner a healthy score.

 What are the different types of credit?

-- Installment credit.
 This is when you get a specific amount of money from a creditor and repay the funds — with interest — in regular installments over a specified time period.
 Mortgages and car loans are both examples of installment credit.

 What is a credit score?